jamesyoung-15/IoT-Home-Sensor-Monitor/README.md

 # IoT-Home-Sensor-Monitor
 A full-stack project that stores and displays air quality sensor data.
-Air quality data is retrieved via sensors with an ESP32, sent to AWS through an HTTP REST API, stored in DynamoDB, and accessible via the REST API.
-The front-end displays the retrieved data with vanilla HTML, CSS, and Javascript for simplicity.
-The website is hosted on my home server (see [here]() to check out my home lab and see how I expose my home server).
+Air quality data is retrieved via sensors with an ESP32, sent to AWS through API Gateway, stored in DynamoDB, and accessible via the API.
+The front-end displays data using ReactJS.

 Demo Website: Todo